horijon/Multithreading/readme.txt

+# Multitasking
+-> Time sharing (time slots)
+-> Tasks sharing a common resource (like 1 CPU).
+# Multiprogramming
+-> Context switching
+-> Logical extension of multitasking eg; A computer with 1 CPU running more than one program at a time (like running Excel and Firefox simultaneously)
+# Multiprocessing
+-> multiple CPUs/processors
+-> Parallel processing.
+-> Multiple processor does multiple tasks at the same instant of time.
+# Multithreading
+-> a thread is a single unit of a process.
+-> All the threads of a process have their own(different) stacks inside the memory of the same process.
+-> It is used to achieve multitasking.
+-> It is an extension of multitasking.
+Note: Note: Modern OS Schedulers puts the different threads even of the same process on different available cores if any.

+# Concurrency vs Parallelism
+Concurrency:
+-> Concurrency means multiple tasks which start, run, and complete in overlapping time periods , in no specific order.
+-> Concurrency is the mechanism of executing simultaneously by time sharing/context switching but not at the same time.
+Parallelism:
+-> Parallelism is when multiple tasks OR several part of a unique task literally run at the same time,
+     e.g. on a multi-core processor.
+-> Parallelism is the mechanism of executing simultaneously at the same time.
+Note: Anyway, we always need to be careful while parallelism, we must maintain consistency on dependent executions and that can be achieved by applying concurrency.

 1) For multitasking we went for multithreading.
     -> Thread class gave that functionality but lacked multiple inheritance feature so, Runnable came into picture.
     -> But still it had concurrency problems.